geloescht/urmfb-spec/readme.md

 an implementation compatible with their device and firmware in a standard location within LD_LIBRARY_PATH such as '/usr/lib' or to pre-load a compatible implementation through LD_PRELOAD.

+A header file `urmfb.h` is provided with this specification.
+Neither implementations nor applications shall supply their own header files that differ from the one provided by this specification, with the exception of changes explicitly allowed by the specification.

 Equivalent bindings can be provided for other programming languages by calling the functions provided inside `liburmfb.so` in a standard location on